code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 ### _getMigratedAtTotalPoolPrincipal

-Return the staking pool's total principal at the time the vault was migrated
+Return the staking pool's total staked LINK amount at the time the vault was migrated